jerolimov/java-hardener/README.md

 # Java-hardener

 Java-hardener makes java-bytecode (a little bit) more fault tolerant against `NullPointerExceptions`.

-It's inspired by the [Objective-C](http://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/) language which ignores signals (method calls) to nil-Objects.
+It's inspired by [Objective-C](http://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/) which ignores signals (method calls) to nil-Objects.

-It shall use the [ASM](http://asm.ow2.org/) bytecode manipulation and analysis framework and will be implemented as a bytecode-to-bytecode post-processor and maybe also as java `ClassLoader`.

 **Example:**

 	List nullList = null;

 	System.out.println("List size: " + nullList.size());
-	// Should output "List size: 0"
+	// Output: "List size: 0"

 	if (!nullList.isEmpty()) {
-		// Will run this code also if the nullList is null.
+		// Will run this code also if the nullList is null!
 	}

-## User introduction

-* Come back later.
-See above. :-)
+It's based on the bytecode manipulation framework [ASM 4](http://asm.ow2.org/).
+You can run the hardening mechanism over your compiled class-files (with a small bytecode to bytecode compiler) or integrate it as `ClassLoader` which modifies your code on-the-fly when it was loaded.

-## Developer introduction
+## Getting started

+### Prepare your IDE with Maven

 Dependencies and the IDE configuration files are not part of the git repository.
 To download them use the maven plugin of your IDE or one of these commands: